rtmigo/fmap_dart/README.md

 diskBytes.saveBytesSync('*_*', ...);      // no problem
 ```

+Since each item is stored in a separate file, storage is most suitable for storing large objects: blobs and strings.

 ## Purge

 If the storage has become too large, you can delete the oldest data.